Frequently asked questions

 • your contact details

-• the name of the entity listed on the record
+• the name of the entity or record

 • any associated reference numbers, e.g. a permit number or enforcement number